 Stream-only groups allow us to fully migrate an Office 365 Video channel into Stream and retain the full set of permissions.
 Stream-only groups have 3 permission roles – Owners, Contributors, and Viewers which maps exactly to the permission roles on a '‘Channel' in Office 365 Video.

 After you go-live with the migration to Stream, you can move content out from these Stream-only groups to other Office 365 Groups in Stream if you want to re-organize content in Stream.

 Can we create Stream-only groups from Microsoft Stream portal?
 If not, when is it coming?

 At this point, you cannot create a “Stream only” group from Microsoft Stream portal.
-The only way these kinds of groups can be created is via the migration from O365 Video.
-We are thinking about bringing this capability to Stream to allow a user to create a “Stream only” group or an Office 365 group but we don’t have a definite timeline on when this feature will be available.
+The only way these kinds of groups can be created is via the migration from Office 365 Video.
+We are thinking about bringing this capability to Stream to allow a user to create a “Stream only” group or an Office 365 Group but we don’t have a definite timeline on when this feature will be available.

 - If you had videos which were created by a user who is no longer with the company, after migration, all these videos will be assigned to Stream admin.
 Stream does not have the ability to edit the creator of the videos yet, so they will remain assigned to the Stream admin till we enable that capability.
 If you don’t prefer that, you can create a default user account and assign that as the only Stream admin for the duration of migration.
 After the initial migration is complete, you can add other users as Stream admin again.

 - We cannot migrate channel by channel.
-The migration is run for all content in O365 Video.
+The migration is run for all content in Office 365 Video.